Dutch–Mataram conflicts: Siege of Semarang (1741)

 Rebel forces launched an attack on the VOC's most important city, Semarang.
 They sent many expeditions and succeeded in bringing the rebels close to the VOC fortress in Semarang.

 Reinforcements came from Cakraningrat IV and the VOC to counter the attack.
-Th VOC forces were able to regain the Semarang area, killing many rebels.
+The VOC forces were able to regain the Semarang area, killing many rebels.
 This situation made Pakubuwana II panic and he decided to turn turncoat from the rebels to the VOC.

 Fall of Kartasura (1742)

 After Pakubuwana II abandoned the rebels, Khe Pandjang, the leader of the Chinese rebels, attacked Kartasura leading to the biggest victory for the rebels as they were able to capture Mataram and the palace there.

 Pakubuwana II's troops, numbering 2,000 men, continued to defend the city from rebels while Pakubuwana II and his family fled, cross the Bengawan Solo River.
-In the end the city of Kartasura fell into the hands of the rebels.
+In the end, the city of Kartasura fell into the hands of the rebels.